abdu-uaq/AutoSAR_Logger/README.md

 6. When running your application, the log messages will be displayed in the console output or stored in a log file, depending on your configuration.

+## Supported Boards
+The AutoSAR_Logger library is compatible with a wide range of boards.
+However, specific board configurations and initialization may be required.
+Currently, the following boards have been tested:

+- NUCLEO-G071RB

+Please refer to the board-specific documentation or make appropriate modifications in the 'board_init.c' file for your target board.

 ### NUCLEO-G071RB Board
 If you are using the NUCLEO-G071RB board, follow these additional steps: